IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

  If you call this code after a user is logged in, the user is logged out.
 When the user tries to log in again, they must answer the challenge received from the server again.

- The value for `listener` passed to the logout function can be null.
+ The value for `listener` passed to the logout function can be `null`.